Choose a topic !

 Why do fifth graders still benefit from word searches?

-Because the puzzles give students repeated exposure to grade-level vocabulary in a format that strengthens spelling, focus, and confidence without feeling boring.
+Because the puzzles give students repeated exposure to grade-level vocabulary in a format that strengthens spelling, focus, and confidence without feeling repetitive or overly demanding.